 Separation Anxiety With Pets

-7 Tips for How to Cope With Separation Anxiety in Relationships
+10 Tips for Coping With Separation Anxiety in Relationships

-Once you have established that you have separation anxiety in relationships it is important to learn coping skills that can help to reduce your symptoms.
+If you have separation anxiety in relationships, explore coping techniques to reduce symptoms.
 There are many types of coping skills, so take your time to explore which set of coping skills will work best for you.
 Developing your own independence can help eliminate separation anxiety and cultivate a healthier relationship between your loved one and yourself.3

-Here are seven tips to help cope with separation anxiety in relationships:
+Here are ten tips to help cope with separation anxiety in relationships:

 1. Recognize the Signs